jnaiman/is542_spring2020/README.md

     * Add in extra GLM stuff, corrplot, links to datacamp
  * Week 10
     * **ERROR:** the `tabplot` library won't load in jupyter notebooks
+ * Week 15
+    * add in-person "real life" example using the motion data and KNN

 **Stretch Goals**
  * include bayesian stuffs as a bonus class